hrzhao76/notion/README.md

 # Notion

-A repo to store the HTML embeds or snippets.
+A repo to learn and develop widges for notion.

+## Embeddable Widgets(HTMLs)